osg-htc/docs/docs/common/registration.md

 - If the resource is not a Compute Element or OSG submitter, you may remove the resource completely.
 If there are no more resources in the resource group, you may remove the entire resource group file.

-### How to Register Downtime ###

-Downtime is a period of time for which one or more services you provide are unavailable.
-You should register downtime if one of these is true:

--  your site is part of the WLCG
--  your CE is one of the services affected

-1. Find the file that should contain downtime information about resources you own.
-   It is named `topology/<FACILITY>/<SITE>/<RESOURCE GROUP NAME>_downtime.yaml`.

-   For example, `topology/University of Wisconsin/GLOW/GLOW.yaml` has the corresponding downtime file `topology/University of Wisconsin/GLOW/GLOW_downtime.yaml`.

-   If the downtime file does not exist, create it.

-   To find out what resource group a host is in, search for the FQDN of the host with something like:

-   `grep -F "<FQDN>" topology/*/*/*.yaml | grep -Fv _downtime.yaml | grep -Fv SITE.yaml`

-   If the above command returns nothing, then the host is not registered in the topology data and you don't need to register downtime for it.

-2. Add the contents of `template-downtime.yaml` to the end of the downtime file in the path above.

-3. Follow the instructions in the comments to fill out the necessary fields.

-   **Note:** Make sure the info you add matches the formatting and indentation of the template or the other downtime entries in the file.
-   In particular, make sure no additional indentation gets added when pasting in the new data.

-4. Submit your changes as a GitHub pull request.

-Alternatively, send an email to <help@opensciencegrid.org> requesting your desired changes.

 Getting Help
 ------------